uludag/nosql-biosets/readme.md

 * Sample sequence similarity search results, in BLAST xml2 and SAM formats?

 ## Copyright
-Scripts in this project have been developed in King Abdullah University of Science and Technology (http://www.kaust.edu.sa)
+This project have been developed in King Abdullah University of Science and Technology (http://www.kaust.edu.sa)